Salkimmich/Cyberscape/DungeonsandDragonsAlignments.md

 Dungeons and Dragons alignment charts:

 Do you love playing Dungeons and Dragons?
 If so, did you know that the alignment charts used in the game could also be a useful way to understand open source software languages?
-Each language has its own characteristics, just like the different D&D character alignments.
+Every software language has its own characteristics, just like the different D&D character alignments.
 However, it's also important to consider the language syntax and the developer community reputations when analyzing their usefulness.
-By doing so, you can gain a better understanding of which language might be the best fit for your project.
-So, are you ready to level up your open source software knowledge?
+Learning to code in any language will help you to think in the syntatical logic of that language, but there's a lot more to choosing a language than that.
+When choosing a language, consider not just the language itself, but the kinds of communities that you'll get into from learning it.
+By doing so, you can gain a better understanding of which language might be the best fit for your project and personality.

+Ready to level up your open source software knowledge?
 Let's dive in!

 **Semantic Properties Alignment Chart**

 | Alignment  | Lawful     | Neutral    | Chaotic    |